You never really hear about plastisol transfers until you get deeper into the wild world of garment decoration.

-Once this is done, the ink is then gelled – not cured, using heat.
-“Gel-ing” the ink turns it into a dry and stable state so it won’t come off if you rub or smudge it by accident.
+Once this is done, the ink is then gelled – not cured, using a heating element e.g. heat press.
+The term “gel-ing” simply means turning wet ink into a dry and stable state so it won’t come off if you rub or smudge it by accident.

 Once gelled, plastisol transfers should be sealed and stored in a climate controlled environment, like an office.
 Avoid basements, garages, crawl spaces and sheds as these areas can get too hot, too cold, too humid and too dry.

 When it’s time, use a heat press to print it on a garment like you would any regular heat transfer paper.